-- Language and Literature, English (on screen) - Individuals and Societies, History (on screen) - Sciences, Biology or Chemistry (on screen) - Mathematics, standard or extended (on screen) - Interdisciplinary (on screen) - Language Acquisition (on screen)

-- Language Acquisition (orals) - Physical and Health Education (PHE) (portfolio) or Arts, Visual Art (portfolio) - Students must also satisfactorily complete the Personal Project
+- Language and Literature, English (on screen) - Individuals and Societies, History (on screen) - Sciences, Biology or Chemistry (on screen) - Mathematics, standard or extended (on screen) - Interdisciplinary (on screen) - Language Acquisition (on screen) Spanish/French and Dutch - Language Acquisition (orals) Spanish/French and Dutch - Physical and Health Education (PHE) (portfolio) or Arts, Visual Art (portfolio) - Students must also satisfactorily complete the Personal Project

 Portfolio work occurs, and is completed, during the third term of MYP5.
 On-screen assessments take place in May, approximately midway through the final term of the school year.
+The IB publishes the assessment dates in well in advance.